Gender norming: Opposition

+Controversy

+Some commentators have suggested that the military doesn't really have relaxed standards for women.
+An article in The Hill asserts that "combat roles are already subject to gender-neutral standards."

+The website Military.com says: "Gender-neutral standards [were] scrapped -- much to the chagrin of some senior Army officials."

 In popular culture

 In the movie, G.I.
 Jane, the female SEAL candidate Jordan O'Neil receives an extra 30 seconds in an obstacle course and told, "It's called gender norming, O'Neil.
 Standard procedure for all females in physical training."